PeymanMorteza/GEM/README.md

 ## How to obtain GEM score?

 * Please download the required data sets into ``./data/``.
-*
+* Run the following to see performance of GEM method on OOD data using a WideResNet pretrained on CIFAR-10:
 ```
 bash run.sh GEM 0
 ```
-Shows the performance of GEM method on OOD datasets.
-GEM score is computed from a WideResNet pretrained on CIFAR-10.
+* Run the following to see performance of GEM method on OOD data using a WideResNet pretrained on CIFAR-100:
-* Run
 ```
 bash run.sh GEM 1
 ```
-Shows the performance of GEM method on OOD datasets.
-GEM score is computed from a WideResNet pretrained on CIFAR-10.

 ## Experimental Result on CIFAR-10